jermainee/nachricht.co-archive/README.md

 # Nachricht.co Backups
 Previous versions of https://nachricht.co

 Note that this is outdated code.
-I've learned programming with this little project.
+I've started and learned programming with this little project in 2014.

 Currently it's in version 5, using Laravel (PHP7), object oriented code and a propper git history. :)